jumpnow/jumpnowtek-site/_posts/2020-03-15-Raspberry-Pi-4-64bit-Systems-with-Yocto.md

 These systems use **sysvinit**, but Yocto supports **systemd**.

-The systems support both QWidget and QML [Qt][qt] applications using the [eglfs][qt-eglfs] backend, useful for dedicated full-screen applications that do not require a window manager.
+The systems support both QWidget and QML [Qt][qt] applications using the [linuxfb][qt-embedded] backend, useful for dedicated full-screen applications that do not require a window manager.

 ### Downloads